Listen to this article

 Mistake 3: Delegating Poorly

 "Never mind, I'll just do it myself."
 How many times have you heard or said those words?
 Many leaders find themselves in a spiral that enables mediocrity and stifles team growth.
 What do I mean?
 When you do the work your team members should be doing you are robbing them of the opportunity to grow and creating an environment where you get stuck doing everybody's work.

-These are just a few of the reasons leaders don’t delegate well.
-It is absolutely more difficult, and challenging, and time-consuming to show someone how to do something but once they understand it’s something you no longer have to do.
+There are many reasons leaders don't delegate or delegate poorly: 1) Need to prove their value to the team; 2)Feel they are surrounded by idiots; 3) Don't understand how high-performing teams function; 4) Don't understand how to delegate; 5) Think delegating is just giving others the work they don't want to do; just to name a few.
+It is absolutely more difficult, and challenging, and time-consuming to show someone how to do something but once they understand it's something you no longer have to do.

 Take the time to think through the tasks you can delegate.
 Make time to delegate those tasks you can delegate.
 Be patient with your team as they learn these new skills.

 If you are disorganized you will struggle as a leader.
 You will be perceived as incompetent and unprepared.
 We can agree these are not adjectives you want to be associated with.
 When you move into a leadership position you are now responsible for your work and the collective work product of your team.
 The stakes just got higher and your organizational skills will soon be front and center.

 Leaders have a lot of plates spinning and often can't keep all of them spinning with out solid organizational skills.
 A colleague I once worked with thrived on the organizational aspect of the job.
 He had color-coded binders and impeccable notes from each meeting.